Berthe Morisot: Personal life

-Morisot came from an eminent family, the daughter of a government official and the great-niece of Rococo artist Jean-Honoré Fragonard.
-She met her longtime friend and colleague, Édouard Manet, in 1868.
-By the introduction of Manet, Morisot was married to Édouard's brother, Eugène Manet in 1874.
-On November 14, 1878, she gave birth to her only child, Julie, who posed frequently for her mother and other Impressionist artists, including Renoir and her uncle Édouard.
+Morisot came from an eminent family, the daughter of a senior government official and the great-niece of Rococo artist Jean-Honoré Fragonard.
+Henri Fantin-Latour, a fellow artist, introduced Morisot to Edouard Manet in 1868.
+She became his longtime friend and colleague, and she married his brother, Eugène Manet, in 1874.
+On 14 November 1878, she gave birth to her only child, Julie, later a painter and art collector, who posed frequently for her mother and other Impressionist artists, including Renoir and her uncle Édouard.